MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-in-editor-debugging.md

 - [Azure Virtual Machines pricing](https://azure.microsoft.com/pricing/details/virtual-machines)

 You can also use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) to configure and estimate the costs for the Azure services that you are planning to use.
 Prices are estimates and are not intended as actual price quotes.
 Actual prices may vary depending upon the date of purchase, currency of payment, and type of agreement you enter with Microsoft.
 Contact a Microsoft sales representative for additional information on pricing.

+Refer to this [guide](https://github.com/Azure-Samples/gaming-in-editor-telemetry/blob/master/GTCost_Instructions.md) that will hopefully simplify how the settings in the Azure Pricing Calculator correlate with the implementation of telemetry in your game title.